 SPORTS MEDICINE— Must provide proof of certification or student status in the state the event takes place.
 Athletic trainers, physical therapists and chiropractors to provide services related to the prevention, evaluation, and management of minor injuries.

 YOUTH CORPS LEADER — The Youth Corps is a great service learning opportunity for young people (ages 10-16) to participate in and experience the role of a crew member for the entire event.
 This team consists of 1 adult leader per 5 youth members.
 This posting is for a leader position.
 As a Youth Corps Leader, you will work closely with the Youth Corps Captain to ensure the team’s guidance in the months leading up to the event and also directly oversee this youth team during the event weekend.
 This position is selected via an interview process, and is not available to choose on the crew assignment form.
 If you are interested in being a Youth Corps leader, contact your Crew & Volunteer Coordinator.
 Select a different crew assignment for now, and then if you are selected for the Youth Corps we will switch your assignment.
-Youth Corps leaders must be able to lift 20-30 lbs, be willing to drive a 12-person van and must attend drivers training session at the All-Crew Kick-Off.
+Youth Corps leaders must be able to lift 20-30 lbs, be willing to drive a 12-person van and must help facilitate in Youth Corps training on the Thursday afternoon before the event.